proyecto26/awesome-unity/README.md

 - [Collecting the Pick Up Objects](https://youtu.be/XtR29MmzuT0) - Collecting the pick-up objects; discussing physics, collisions and triggers.
 - [Displaying the Score and Text](https://youtu.be/bFSLI2cmYYo) - Counting, displaying text and ending the game.
 - [Building the Game](https://youtu.be/hSg3e1M3hKY) - Building the game as a Standalone application.
+- [Scripts as Behaviour Components](https://youtu.be/Z0Z7xc18CcA) - Learn about the behaviour component that is a Unity script, and how to Create and Attach them to objects.
 - [How to Play Test Game Mods (Official Unity Tutorial)](https://youtu.be/kZCJmKVQAPQ) - In the Play Testing In-Editor Tutorial, you will learn how to play and mod your Microgame in Unity.

 ## Resources